draftedus/tangram/README.md

 ## Contributing

-1. Install [Rust](rust-lang.org) >= 1.47 and [Node.js](nodejs.org) >= 15 on Linux, macOS, or Windows.
+1. Install [Rust](rust-lang.org) >= 1.48 on Linux, macOS, or Windows.
 2. Clone this repo and `cd` into it.
-3. Run `npm install` to install npm dependencies.
+3. Run `cargo run` to run a debug build of the CLI.

-4. Run `cargo run` to run a debug build of the CLI.
-If you are working on the app, run `./scripts/dev` to run the CLI with the `app` subcommand under a file watcher.
+If you are working on the app, run `scripts/dev`.
+This runs the CLI with the `app` subcommand and automatically rebuilds it as you make changes.

-Before submitting a pull request, please run `./scripts/fmt` and `./scripts/check` at the root of the repository to confirm that your changes are formatted correctly and do not have any errors.
+Before submitting a pull request, please run `scripts/fmt` and `scripts/check` at the root of the repository to confirm that your changes are formatted correctly and do not have any errors.

-### Tips

-- To get faster incremental compile times, configure cargo to use [lld](https://www.archlinux.org/packages/extra/x86_64/lld/).
-Install it with your package manager then add `build.rustflags = ["-C", "link-arg=-fuse-ld=lld"]` to `~/.cargo/config`.

-- To save your SSD from a premature death, set up a RAM disk for the `build` directory, where output from cargo, tsc, eslint, and pinwheel is written.
-On linux you can do this by adding `none /path/to/tangram/build tmpfs rw,relatime 0 0` to `/etc/fstab` and rebooting.

-- For good IDE support, use [Visual Studio Code](https://code.visualstudio.com/) with the [Rust Analyzer](https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer), [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extensions.

 ## Repository Structure

 This repository is both a Cargo workspace and a Yarn workspace.
-Almost every folder in the root of the repository is either a Rust crate or an NPM package.
+Every folder in the root of the repository is a Rust crate, except `languages` which holds the language libraries.
 Below is a description of the most important folders:

 - [`core`](core): This folder contains the `tangram_core` crate that defines the model file format and automated machine learning functionality.
 It is used by the `tangram_cli` crate to train a model, and by the `libtangram` crate to expose its functionality as a C api to the language libraries.